Although we are continuously exposed to brands in our daily lives, many of us rarely pause to consider why brand compliance is crucial.

 To understand how this happens, consider the challenges that the consumer packaged goods (CPG) industry is facing.
 Teams manage massive catalogs with thousands, if not millions, of SKUs—all of which necessitate on-brand images and disclaimers that comply with industry regulations.

-In this case, brand compliance technology assists businesses in ensuring that every package, price sheet, and piece of content complies with the most recent regulatory requirements—a task humans cannot perform manually on such a large scale.
+In this case, brand compliance technology, specifically the use of a Brand Compliance tool, assists businesses in ensuring that every package, price sheet, and piece of content complies with the most recent regulatory requirements—a task humans cannot perform manually on such a large scale.

 Furthermore, technology-enabled compliance makes it simple for marketers to create content across various media formats and channels while meeting regulatory requirements for ads, messaging, and distribution.